Home » Workshop » Safety » Top Push Blocks For Woodworking Safety (Review)

 Overview

-When it comes to safety equipment your choices are almost always an “and”.
+Regarding safety equipment, your choices are almost always an “and.”

-Which is where a standard push block for ripping long cuts is best: simply use these in combination with table saw feather boards for fast and safe cutting.
+This is where a standard push block for ripping long cuts is best: use these with table saw feather boards for fast and safe cutting.

 Manufactured by: POWERTEC